What is Culturally Responsive Mathematics Teaching (CRMT)?

 2. Teaching math for social justice

 Mathematics can be used to understand power structures.
 It often involves social justice and engaging students to challenge/change these structures that are in place in today’s society.
 This can include secondary students investigating racism or using data analysis to address race issues, and elementary students using math to challenge societal messages or district decisions.
-Teachers play a key role in facilitating students to understand and challenge power relationships through math by using real-world examples and problem sets that address issues of equity and social justice, encouraging critical thinking and discussion among students, and incorporating diverse perspectives and experiences into the curriculum.
+Teachers are crucial in fostering critical thinking about power dynamics in math through real-world examples, discussions, and diverse perspectives in the curriculum.

 3. Developing culturally responsive mathematics teachers

 Culturally responsive teachers value diversity and incorporate it into mathematics instruction by utilizing students’ cultural and linguistic knowledge to improve academic achievement and foster high-level thinking skills.
 With this approach, teachers must understand the impact of power on school policies, be aware of the importance of math as an indicator of student performance, and actively work to challenge the inequities faced by minority students.
-CRMT expects teachers to be conscious of social and political issues, embracing the idea that learning is socially constructed and shaped by one’s culture, therefore, using the mathematical abilities and background of students to teach math.
+CRMT encourages teachers to be aware of social and political issues, emphasizing that learning is shaped by culture and utilizing students’ math abilities and backgrounds in teaching math.
 Teachers can do this by understanding that teaching is part of a broader social-political context and seeing their job as preparing students to live and engage in these contexts (Aguirre & Zavala, 2013).
-This approach expands students’ mathematical thinking, builds bridges between previous and new knowledge, supports bilingualism, and encourages critical thinking to address real-world problems (Aguirre & Zavala, 2013).
+This approach expands students’ mathematical thinking, supports bilingualism, and encourages critical thinking to address real-world problems (Aguirre & Zavala, 2013).

 4. Collaboration

-Studies show that collectivist approaches to learning, including collaboration between students, teachers, families, and communities, can improve mathematical understanding in cultures that value interdependence and shared problem-solving.
+Collaborative learning enhances math comprehension in interdependent, community-oriented cultures.
 Teachers can incorporate students’ cultural and cognitive resources into instruction by collaborating with students and their families.
-Teachers often use collaborative learning experiences like pair work and group work to encourage students to take responsibility for each other’s learning.
-Studies show that teachers who integrate collaborative work in their lessons, work with their colleagues, and build relationships with families and the community can enhance students’ success in mathematics (Aguirre & Zavala, 2013).
+Teachers frequently employ collaborative learning methods, such as pair work and group work, to promote shared responsibility for each other’s learning.
+Studies show that teachers who integrate collaborative work in their lessons and build relationships with families enhance students’ success in mathematics (Aguirre & Zavala, 2013).

 1. We build a community